sfaleron/ConfigNG/readme.rst

 ABOUT
 =====

-This "Next Generation" library is not intended to replace all the various configuration libraries out there, only mine.
+This "Next Generation" library is not intended to replace the various configuration libraries out there, only mine.
 I had a very old module that I created way back in the 1.5 or 2.0 days, when the place to go for Python libraries was the old Vaults of Parnassus.
-There are many good choices now, but none of them seemed like the right fit for me, and certainly wouldn't work with my existing configurations.
-The old library had many deficiencies, and cried out for a thorough refactoring.
+There are many good choices now, but none of them seems like the right fit for me, and certainly wouldn't work with my existing configurations.
+My old module had many deficiencies, and cried out for a thorough refactoring.
 I have finally answered this call.

 Notice